-If you have a mental health problem, you may worry about what other people will think of you.
-In many cases, no one can even tell if you are struggling with symptoms.
+If you have a mental health condition, you may worry about what other people will think of you.
+In many cases, no one can even tell if you are having symptoms.
 But sometimes the fear that someone can tell is enough to cause concern.
-Mental health problems can include bipolar disorder, depression, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and schizophrenia.

 Stigma occurs when others:

-- Don't realize that a mental health problem is an illness that can be treated.
+- Don't realize that a mental health condition is an illness that can be treated.

-- Think that a mental health problem is "your own fault" or that you can "get over it."
+- Think that a mental health condition is "your own fault" or that you can "get over it."

-- Are afraid they might someday have a mental health problem themselves.
+- Are afraid that they might have a mental health condition someday.

 - Are nervous around you.

-You may feel shame or guilt about having a mental health problem.
+You may have your own negative feelings about having a mental health condition.
 You may not want an employer or even your friends to know.
-This is called "self-stigma," and it can keep you from getting treatment or finding work.
+This is called "self-stigma."
+It can keep you from getting treatment or finding work.

 - Job skills training.
-This includes help with preparing for interviews, preparing resumes, and learning other skills needed to find work.
+This includes help with preparing for interviews, writing resumes, and learning other skills needed to find work.

 - On-the-job training placement.
 This helps you get work experience.

-People with mental health problems have the same rights as other citizens.
-For example, you have the right to vote and to take part in legal agreements, such as marriage, divorce, and business ventures.
-Most states and many health care groups have a bill of rights for people with mental health problems.
-These rights include the right to privacy (or confidentiality) with respect to your illness and treatment plan and the right to treatment that places the fewest possible restrictions on your lifestyle.
+People with mental health conditions have the right to make their own decisions about their lives.
+For example, you have the right to vote and to take part in legal agreements.
+These include marriage, divorce, and business ventures.
+Most states and many health care groups have a bill of rights for people with mental health conditions.
+For example, you have the right to privacy about your condition and treatment plan.
+And you have the right to treatment that places the fewest possible limits on your lifestyle.

 - An advance directive tells your wishes for treatment when you have severe symptoms.

-- A durable power of attorney for health care says who will be in charge of making decisions when you are not able to make them for yourself.
-This document can be very helpful if your symptoms become so bad that you need someone you trust to make treatment decisions for you.
+- A durable power of attorney for health care says who will be in charge of making decisions when you can't make them for yourself.
+This document can be very helpful if your symptoms get so bad that you need someone you trust to make treatment decisions for you.

 - A power of attorney lets you choose someone to help you deal with money if your symptoms keep you from doing this on your own.
-Find someone you trust to co-sign financial documents, such as credit card applications or mortgages, to protect yourself financially while you are having symptoms.
+Find someone you trust to co-sign financial documents.
+These include things like credit card applications and mortgage papers.